scholiervanmourik/RelationeleDataPersistentieOpdracht/README.md

 # Support my day
+## Install
 Execute the following in the terminal:
 * composer install
 * composer dump-autoload

-src folder contains all the code.

-Execute the following for MAC in terminal:
+Execute the following for MAC in the terminal:
 * alias composer="php /usr/local/bin/composer.phar"
 * composer install
 * composer dump-autoload

 Execute the following in the terminal to start the tests:
 * php vendor/phpunit/phpunit/phpunit tests

+## Description
+src folder contains all the code.